sorano-emaki/wp-sameterm-pager/README.md

 ### Translation

 - **Translation Files**: `.pot`, `.mo`, `.po`, and JSON translation files are located in the `languages` directory.
+English is the default language used in the plugin.

+The Japanese environment can be used as-is since the translation files have already been prepared.

+If you would like to help us with multilingualization, please contact the developer, and we will handle the part of the operation procedure below if you help us only with translation by Poedit or other means.

 - **Tools Used**:
   - **WordPress CLI**:
     - Command to generate `.pot`: